 Early ground works have now commenced.
-The main construction work is expected to start in 2020.
+The haulage road has been created and is in use and main works compounds are being set up.

 An interchange station will be created linking HS2 and the Airport by an Automated People Mover which will significantly improve surface access to the Airport.
+Whilst works are well underway at the Interchange site, works on the actual station/APM have not yet commenced.